How to Combat Eyelash Extension Glue Allergy

 What is eyelash extension glue allergy?

-An allergy is our body's natural response to ordinarily harmless substances (like pollen, peanuts) known as allergens.
+An allergy is our body’s reaction to a substance it views as harmful “invader” (like pollen, peanuts, etc) known as allergens.
 Why certain people's body reacts to certain allergens is unfortunately unknown.

 When someone's body starts to react against certain allergens, the human body produces fighters called 'antibodies' to fight these allergens.

 The more your body is exposed to an allergen, and your body will fight even harder to the allergen.
 Hence, more exposure, a more severe allergic reaction can happen.

 What is the difference between a sensitive client and a client that is allergic to cyanoacrylate?

 The symptoms of lash glue sensitivity and lash glue allergy may look similar, making it difficult to differentiate between the two.

 While sensitive clients are those who are stimulated by cyanoacrylate and have symptoms such as congestion/tear/runny nose, etc. These symptoms disappear within 24 hours.

 On the other hand, allergic clients are those with swollen eyes and pain who have allergic reactions to the ingredients in the glue.
 Even if you are not allergic to the lash glue, there are cases when allergic reactions may occur if you have low immunity due to fatigue or pain.
 Therefore, it's not uncommon for someone to suddenly become allergic to lash glue even if they weren't before.
 If you have an allergic reaction, you should immediately get the lash extensions removed and see a specialist.

 In most cases, Cyanoacrylate (the main component of lash glue) is known to be the substance that causes the glue allergy.